pact-foundation/pact.io/README.md

 ## Contract Testing

-Contract testing ensures that a pair of applications will work correctly together by using automated test suites that check each application in isolation to ensure that the messages they exchange conform to a shared understanding which is documented in a "contract".
+Contract testing ensures that a pair of applications will work correctly together by using automated test suites for each application in isolation to ensure the messages they exchange conform to a shared understanding which is documented in a "contract".

-In practise, a common way of achieving this is to check that all the calls to your test doubles [return the same results](https://martinfowler.com/bliki/ContractTest.html) as a call to the real application would.
+In practice, a common way of achieving this is to check that all the calls to your test doubles [return the same results](https://martinfowler.com/bliki/ContractTest.html) as a call to the real application would.

 Contract testing is immediately applicable anywhere where you have two services that need to communicate - such as an API client and a web front-end.
 Although a single client and a single service is a common use case, contract testing really shines in an environment with many services \(as is common for a microservice architecture\).
 Having well-formed contract tests makes it easy for developers to avoid version hell.
 Contract testing is the killer app for microservice development and deployment.